Mercedes-Benz W116: History

+New rear suspension

+The W 116 is the first S-Class, to use the same engineering as the W 114/W 115, but used a larger, separate platform.
+The S-Class from 1965 and "Pagoda" SL from 1963 would be the last of the low-pivot swing axle and king pin/double wishbone front ends.

+The W 114 and W 115 models from 1968 are the first post-war Mercedes-Benz production cars to use a new suspension design.
+The semi-trailing rear arm and ball-joint front end format first displayed in the W 114/W 115 would be used in all new Mercedes passenger car models until the development of the multi-link rear suspensions of the 1980s.

+The W 116 has independent suspension and disk brakes on all four wheels.

+New corporate styling theme

-The W116's development began in 1966, which was only a year after the launch of the W108/09.
-This was the first Mercedes-Benz sedan to feature the brand-new corporate styling theme, which endured until 1993, when the 190 was discontinued.
-The design, finalized in December 1969, was a dramatic leap forward, with more masculine lines that combined to create an elegant and sporty character.
-The basic design concept continued the themes originally introduced on the R107 SL-Class roadster, especially the front and rear lights.
-As with the SL, the W116 received the ridged lamp covers which kept dirt accumulation at bay; this was to remain a Mercedes-Benz design theme into the 21st century.
-The W116 was Friedrich Geiger's last design for Mercedes-Benz; his career had started with the Mercedes-Benz 500K in 1933.
+The W 116's development began in 1966, which was only a year after the launch of the W 108/W 109.
+This is the first Mercedes-Benz sedan to feature the brand-new corporate styling theme, which endured until 1997, when the W 140 was discontinued.
+The design, finalized in December 1969, was a dramatic leap forward, with an elegant and sporty character.
+The basic design concept continued the themes originally introduced on the R 107 SL-Class roadster, especially the front and rear lights.
+As with the SL, the W 116 received the ridged lamp covers which keeps dirt accumulation at bay; this was to remain a Mercedes-Benz design theme into the 21st century.
+The W 116 was Friedrich Geiger's last design for Mercedes-Benz; his career had started with the Mercedes-Benz 500K in 1933.

+1972: 2.8 L 6-cylinder and 3.5 L V8 engines

-The W116 was presented in September 1972.
-The model range initially included two versions of the M110 engine (straight-six with 2746 cc displacement) — the 280 S (using a Solex carburetor) and the 280 SE (using Bosch D-Jetronic injection), plus the 350 SE, powered by the M116 engine (V8 with 3499 cc displacement).
+The W 116 was presented in September 1972.
+The model range initially included two versions of the M 110 engine (straight-six with 2746 cc displacement) — the 280 S (using a Solex carburetor) and the 280 SE (using Bosch D-Jetronic injection), plus the 350 SE, powered by the M 116 engine (V8 with 3499 cc displacement).
 After the 1973 oil crisis, a long-wheelbase 280 SEL was added to the model range.